belle2/basf2/online_book/basf2/cs.rst

 The output of the BDT  is the "continuum probability" -- the probability of an event being a continuum event, as estimated based on the input variables.
-The input variables can be in principle any varible that looks different between continuum and non-continuum events.
+The input variables can be in principle any variable that looks different between continuum and non-continuum events.
 The recommended and most commonly used variables are the ones introduced in the previous lesson as well as others from the *Continuum Suppression* variable group in the :ref:`analysis/doc/index-01-analysis:Variables`.